hapax/hapax.github.io/assets/teaching.md

 walk, you will be trained to *avoid walking*.

 There are a few different ways we could fix this situation.
-The first is to tighten the connection between practice and real life, and go on small, unambitious strolls.
+The first is to make the connection between practice and real life closer, exchanging hikes for small, unambitious strolls.
 But what if a whole sector of the economy depends on advanced hiking skills?
 What if we need wayfarers, explorers and hunters to help meet the